freightrain20/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 As discussed before, I ended up with a linear SVM utilizing a color histogram and 3 channel YCrCb HOG to build the feature vecotr.
 I relied on the ability of the classifier to find multiple hits on a vehicle and relied heavily on the heat map as a filter to identify the final shape.
-I think my classifier could be improved by fine tuning the classifier to better identify a vehicle and reducing my reliance on the heat map.
+I think my classifier could be improved by modifying the HOG and color histogram parameters to define a more distinct feature vector and by investigating the use of other classifiers.
+This would also allow me to reduce my reliance on the heat map.
+I also think more training data would improve classifier accuracy.

 ###Here are some examples: